-DePaul Students, Faculty, Staff, Alumni, and Friends should use this
+DePaul Students, Faculty, Staff, and Alumni should use this

 option to set up the DePaul Eduroam WiFi network.

 Guest users can use this option to register for either